statsmaths/dh-network-lab/README.md

 about them.
 Wikipedia is a good place to look if a link shows up.
 For all cases, the USID search should at a minimum turn up the original decision text.

-The meaning of most of these should be straight-forward.
-The vote plot shows how many justices dissented with the decision.
+The following are ways to color code the network based on metadata:

+- **Year**: Color coded the node according to the year of the case.
+- **Issue**: Color coded the node according to the area of law.
+- **Vote**: Colod coded based on the number of justices casting a dissenting votes for the case.

+The following are calculations based on network properties:

+- **Centrality**:  Identifies the most important node/ vertices in a network.
+- **Cluster**: A set of nodes that cluster together within a larger network.
+They are also known as communities.
+There can be muliple communities in one network.
 The clusters are algorithmically learning groupings of nodes that are are cited by one another.
-The gatekeeper visualization attempts to find nodes that links disparate parts of the citation network.
+- **Gatekeeper**: Find nodes that links disparate parts of the citation network.
+They tend to be the node or set of nodes that connect different communities.

 ### Step 6: Co-citations